stho32/NBackKata/Requirements/Index.md

 	- In the [[test-dialog]] there should be a way to abort the currently running test.
 	- The [[test-is-completed-dialog]] should be presented even when the test is aborted.
 The  presented results should contain a hint "Test has been aborted after ... stimuli".

+- (R008) When the test ends, a [[test-protocol]] is written to the disk containing all details about how the test was performed and what the result was.